 WP Puppet Theatre Society (WPTS) values originality, adaptability, diversity, imagination, communication, curiosity, collaboration, critical thinking, best practices and creativity.
 We believe puppets have a special role as representatives and that art has a responsibility and opportunity to mirror and shape reality.
 We experiment with the definition of ‘puppet art’ and showcase the potential of this medium valuing high aesthetics and inquiry and skills-based learning.

 In the spirit of reconciliation WP Puppet Theatre acknowledges that we live, work and play on the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation (Region 3), and all people who make their homes in the Treaty 7 region of Southern Alberta.

-We are committed to a policy of diversity and welcome persons of any race, creed, colour, age, sex, religion or national origin to be part of our programs.
+We are committed to a policy of diversity, inclusion and equity.
+We welcome persons of any race, creed, colour, age, sex, religion or national origin to be part of our organization and programs.

 “When we perform, a wonderful bond is formed, as the audience collectively bring the puppets ‘to life’ through their imaginations.”